AkinoKaede/sstreamcry/README.md

 ## License

 ```
-ShadowStreamCry, a Shadowsocks stream boomer.
+ShadowStreamCry, a Shadowsocks stream bomb.
 Copyright (C) 2022 AkinoKaede <autmaple@protonmail.com>

 This program is free software: you can redistribute it and/or modify